T-vK/GPU-pass-through-compatibility-check/README.md

 - [x] install basic tools like git in the script which might come in handy
 - [x] install virtualization software using the script
 - [x] find a way to skip the login screen and automatically run a bash script with root privileges that:
+- [x] checks if AMD-V / VT-X is enabled
+- [x] checks if AMD's IOMMU / Intels VT-D is enabled
-- [x] automatically checks if the iommu groups setup would work for GPU pass-trough
+- [x] checks if the IOMMU kernel parameters are set
+- [x] checks for every GPU if it could be passed through to a VM or if other devices in the same IOMMU group would prevent that
-- [ ] automatically finds out the GPU is connected to the screen and the external outputs (MUX-less, MUXED etc.)
+- [ ] finds out the GPU is connected to the screen and the external outputs (MUX-less, MUXED etc.)
-- [ ] automatically verifies that it works by actually booting a VM and passing the GPU through to it.
+- [ ] verifies that it works by actually booting a VM and passing the GPU through to it.
-- [ ] Add login to detect if the kernel parameters are set
+- [ ] the VM should be used with looking glass
-- [ ] Add logic to check if the virtualization technologies have been ebaled in the UEFI (possiby using rdmsr?)

 ## Prerequisites